canakboyraz/sportbuddy-legal-docs/terms-of-service-en.md

 These terms are subject to the laws of the Republic of Turkey.

 ### 14.2 Jurisdiction
-Disputes will be resolved in [City] courts.
+Disputes will be resolved in Kocaeli courts.

 ### 14.3 Amicable Resolution
 Before resorting to legal action, we will attempt to resolve disputes amicably.